Coder731/arrow_functions_challenge_from_template/README.md

 ## New approach: simple, non general, specific:
 ### Step 1:
-take user input, using previously done code
-->  tidy it up
+take user input, using previously done code (from arrow-functions2.js) ->  tidy it up
     so it takes
     english